 The 10 Best Pitcher Water Filters

 This wiki has been updated 40 times since it was first published in April of 2015.
 Drinking enough water is one of the best things you can do for your health — provided that your H2O is clean, of course.
 These pitcher filters do a great job of ensuring that what you consume is as pure and delicious as possible.
 Many also claim to boost the immune system, raise energy levels, and more.
 We'd advise you not to put too much stock in that, but by all means, go back for another glass.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes